The Hub Award

 The Wellcome Trust is committed to supporting work at the interface of health and the wider arts, humanities, sciences and social sciences.
-To build on our existing programmes, we are launching The Hub at Wellcome Collection, a ground-breaking initiative that will provide resources and a stimulating space for researchers and other creative minds to collaborate on an interdisciplinary project linked to the Trust's vision of improving human and animal health.
+To build on our existing programmes, we have launched The Hub at Wellcome Collection, a ground-breaking initiative that provides resources and a stimulating space for researchers and other creative minds to collaborate on an interdisciplinary project linked to the Trust's vision of improving human and animal health.

-As part of the Wellcome Collection Development Project we are making available a specially designed, flexible space within the building for a research team to be resident for up to two academic years.
+As part of our transformation of Wellcome Collection, we have made available a specially designed, flexible space within the building for a research team to be resident for up to two academic years.
 The Hub Award is the way teams can apply to use this space and request funding for the project.